-- Confirm your child's profile.
+- Create a free Kaymbu account.
+When you receive an invitation via email or text, please create a free parent account using either the website or mobile app.
+Make sure to use the same email address or cell phone number that the invitation was sent to. - Confirm your child's profile.
 You will see your child's profile after you create an account you can confirm information such as birthdays, allergies, and additional contacts.
 If you do not see your child's profile, please contact us with the email address or phone number you used to sign up.
-You will not see updates within Playground until your child is officially enrolled. - Set your account preferences.
+You will not see updates within Kaymbu until we start to use it regularly. - Set your account preferences.
 You can adjust your notification preferences within your profile settings on the app.